Find support groups, events and resources near you

 Prostate Cancer Symptoms_Jeffrey Wilde

-Early prostate cancer symptoms
+Early symptoms of prostate cancer

 The prostate is a male organ, located where the urinary and reproductive systems meet, and it grows in size as men grow older.
 These same biological systems show the signs of prostate cancer in those rare cases where external symptoms appear: